tomsoutherland/km/archiso-with-zfs.md

-## Create a custom ISO with ZFS support
+## Create a custom Arch ISO with ZFS support
 I ran into issues getting a custom ISO built using the instructions on the arch wiki but I found the following procedure to work.

 1. Install archiso